cyberland-international/.github/PULL_REQUEST_TEMPLATE.md

 ## Description
 [Provide a detailed explanation or list of the changes you have made.
 Include the reasons behind these changes and any relevant context.
 Link any related issues.]

+## Impact of the Change
+[Discuss the impact of your changes on the project.
+This might include effects on performance, new dependencies, or changes in behaviour.]

 ## How it was tested
 [Detail the testing you have performed to ensure that these changes function as intended.
 Include information about any added tests.]